ACOM staffer publishes novel

 ACOM Staffer, Fred Helms, Ed.D., has published a medical suspense novel called Heart and Soul.

-Healing Hands is a special tribute opportunity within the Medical Center Foundation's Grateful Patient program.
-It gives patients and their families and friends a unique way to say thank you for the exemplary care they received by honoring someone who made an impression during their hospital experience.
+Healing Hands, a special tribute opportunity within the Medical Center Foundation's Grateful Patient program, provides patients and their families and friends with a unique way to say thank you for the exemplary care they received at SAMC by honoring someone who made an impression during their hospital experience.

-A gift of any amount may become a Healing Hands tribute gift in honor of a doctor, nurse, other caregiver or support team member who had a special impact during someone's hospital experience.
-Without specifying the amount, the Foundation recognizes the Healing Hands recipient with a certificate and custom design lapel pin for them to proudly wear.
+A gift of any amount may become a Healing Hands tribute gift in honor of a doctor, nurse, other caregiver, or support team member who had a special impact during someone's hospital experience.
+Without specifying the amount, the Foundation will recognize the Healing Hands recipient with a certificate and custom design lapel pin for them to proudly wear.

 - Our Services

 - Patients & Visitors